fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ## Defining "done"

-This user story is estimated to include the following changes, and will be considered "done" when:
+This user story's estimation includes all remaining effort for the following changes, and will be considered "done" when:

 - [ ] UI changes: TODO <!-- Insert the link to the relevant Figma file describing all relevant changes.
 Remove this checkbox if there are no changes to the user interface. -->
 - [ ] CLI usage changes: TODO <!-- Specify what changes to the CLI usage are required.
 Remove this checkbox if there are no changes to the CLI. -->
+- [ ] ... <!-- Include any other notable requirements to draw extra attention to. -->
 - [ ] REST API changes: TODO <!-- Specify what changes to the API are required.
 Remove this checkbox if there are no changes necessary. -->
 - [ ] Database schema migrations: TODO <!-- Specify what changes to the database schema are required.
 (This willl be used to change migration scripts accordingly.)
 Remove this checkbox if there are no changes necessary. -->
 - [ ] Outdated documentation changes: TODO <!-- Specify what changes to the documentation are required.
 Remove this checkbox if there are no changes necessary. -->